dribdat/dribdat/README.md

 * `DRIBDAT_NOT_REGISTER` - set to True to disallow creating accounts on this server
 * `DRIBDAT_SHOW_SUBMITS` - set to False to moderate resource submissions on the site
 * `DRIBDAT_THEME` - can be set to one of the [Bootswatch themes](https://bootswatch.com/)
+* `DRIBDAT_STYLE` - provide the address to a CSS stylesheet for custom global styles
 * `DRIBDAT_CLOCK` - use 'up' or 'down' to change the position, or 'off' to hide the countdown

 Support for **Web analytics** can be configured using one of the following variables: